sharkwouter/oceanpop/README.md

 ## License

 Match Theory was made available under the MIT license.
-See the ``LICENSE`` file.
+See the ``LICENSE.txt`` file.

 The original code can be found at: https://github.com/match-theory/match-theory